eijikominami/aws-cloudformation-templates/network/README.md

 aws cloudformation deploy --template-file templates/vpn.yaml --stack-name VPN --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND
 ```

-## Troubleshooting

-### VPC and Subnet Configuration Issues

-If you encounter VPC or subnet configuration problems:

-1. Verify that CIDR blocks do not overlap with existing VPCs
-2. Ensure subnet CIDR blocks are within the VPC CIDR range
-3. Check that availability zones are available in your region
-4. Verify that you have sufficient IP addresses for your requirements

-### Transit Gateway Connectivity Issues

-If Transit Gateway connections are not working:

-1. Check route table configurations and propagations
-2. Verify that security groups and NACLs allow required traffic
-3. Ensure that Transit Gateway attachments are in the correct state
-4. Check for conflicting routes in route tables

-### VPN Connection Problems

-If VPN connections are failing:

-1. Verify that the customer gateway IP address is correct and accessible
-2. Check that BGP configuration matches on both sides
-3. Ensure that security groups allow VPN traffic
-4. Verify that on-premises firewall rules allow VPN traffic

-### DNS Resolution Issues

 If DNS resolution is not working:

 1. Check that Route 53 resolver rules are properly configured